ministryofjustice/itpolicycontent/content/security/framework/public-key-infrastructure-policy.md

 The Trust Anchor shall only be used for signing Sub-CA or Issuing CA certificates and related CRLs.

-Assurance of the Trust Anchor CA shall be appropriate to the data assets protected by the digital certificates, as agreed with the Crypto Custodian and Accreditor.
-For `OFFICIAL` and `OFFICIAL-SENSITIVE` material, recognised assurances are stated below:
+Assurance of the Trust Anchor CA shall be appropriate to the data assets protected by the digital certificates.
+The definition of appropriate should be agreed with the Crypto Custodian and Accreditor.
+For `OFFICIAL` and `OFFICIAL-SENSITIVE` material, the recognised assurances are:

 - CAPS Baseline
 - CPA Foundation